RootSystemML/RootSystemML.github.io/format/thesaurus.md

  2. Make the asked addition in `format/thesaurus.md`
  3. Make pull request to merge the fork content describing its use and scope

+Or if you can contact one of the [RootSystemML][RSML org] members that you know to have him/her do the addition.

 In both cases:

- - At least two members representing two different groups should accept it
+ - At least two members representing two different groups (i.e. software) should accept it
- - before acceptence, the members should inform all the RSML authors and let sufficient time for all to answer
+ - before acceptance, the members should inform all the RSML authors and let sufficient time for them to answer